Madhur-Indurkhya/Medivax/README.md

 ### Medicine Price Comparisons
 Offering easy comparisons between pharmacy prices and government-supplied alternatives.

-### Advocacy & Awareness
-Engaging with local leaders and advocating for better healthcare access and reform.

 ## 🧭 Why It Matters
 Millions still lack access to basic healthcare due to distance, affordability, or lack of information.
 Medivax exists to challenge that reality — we aim to fill the gaps left by traditional healthcare systems and promote lasting health equity.